HIFU Treatment in Sherman Oaks, CA

 Treat Prostate Cancer without Surgery

+Chief Medical Officer for Genesis Healthcare, Richard David, MD is an expert urologist committed to providing the highest quality care to patients throughout the San Fernando Valley area.
+Many patients drive from Encino, Bel Air, or Studio City to get personalized care at Genesis Healthcare.
 With over 30 years of experience and a pioneer in his field, Dr. David has helped thousands of men get back to doing the things they love.
 As a prostate cancer specialist, he is able to tailor a prostate cancer treatment solution that you're comfortable with.
 The earlier you catch prostate cancer, the better the results.
-To request a consultation for a full evaluation.
+To request a consultation for a full evaluation call (818) 990-5020 today!

 HIGH INTENSITY FOCUSED ULTRASOUND (HIFU)